sitepack-io/storelinkr-wordpress/readme.txt

 #### Enhancements

-* Overwrite short description is now optional
+* Overwrite short description is now optional, default true
-* Overwrite long description is now optional
+* Overwrite long description is now optional, default true
-* Product are published by default, draft is possible as setting
+* Product are published by default, draft is possible as setting.
+Default is published.
-* Configure backorder setting on site level from StoreLinkr
+* Configure backorder setting on site level from StoreLinkr, default not allowed

 #### Bugfixes